Neurogami/rhesus/README.md

     Enter the number of the template to use:

+If you pass a complete template name then that is automatically  used:

+    $ rhesus gen  jimpanzee.midi

+Run `rhesus stuff` to have rhesus show a list of templates that match on `stuff`.

+    $ rhesus midi
+    1: jimpanzee.midi

+    Enter the number of the template to use:

 The code assumes you have a directory `.rhesus` in your home directory (+~/.rhesus+)